-Attachments
+Attachments:

-- 1. RCW 28B.15.610, Voluntary Fees of Students - 2.
-ASUW Senate Resolution R-17-2, Authorizing a Universal Student U-PASS - 3.
-GPSS Senate Resolution 10.27-11, Authorizing a Universal Student U-PASS - 4.
-Student Governance and Policies: Voluntary Fees of Students Under RCW 28B.15.610 - 5.
-Memorandum of Understanding Regarding Implementation of a Universal Student U-PASS - 6.
-Report of the Student Transportation Task Force, Executive Summary - 7.
-U-PASS Program Profile: "UW provides access to education and employment to 60,000 King County residents" - 8.
-U-PASS Fee Projections Without Universal U-PASS - 9.
-Commuter Services (Parking & U-PASS) Pro-forma
+RCW 28B.15.610, Voluntary Fees of Students ASUW Senate Resolution R-17-2, Authorizing a Universal Student U-PASS GPSS Senate Resolution 10.27-11, Authorizing a Universal Student U-PASS Student Governance and Policies, Student Policies Chapter 205 Voluntary Fees of Students Under RCW 28B.15.610 (Draft) Memorandum of Understanding Regarding Implementation of a Universal Student U-PASS Report of the Student Transportation Task Force, Executive Summary U-PASS Program Profile: "UW provides access to education and employment to

+60,000 King County residents"

-RCW 28B.15.610 VOLUNTARY FEES OF STUDENTS
+RCW 28B.15.610 Voluntary Fees of Students

 The provisions of this chapter shall not apply to or affect any student fee or charge which the students voluntarily maintain upon themselves for student purposes only.
 Students are authorized to create or increase voluntary student fees for each academic year when passed by a majority vote of the student government or its equivalent, or referendum presented to the student body or such other process that has been adopted under this section.
-Notwithstanding \RCW 42.17.190 (2) and (3), voluntary student fees imposed under this section and services and activities fees may be used for lobbying by a student government association or its equivalent and may also be used to support a statewide or national student organization or its equivalent that may engage in lobbying.
+Notwithstanding RCW 42.17.190 (2) and (3), voluntary student fees imposed under this section and services and activities fees may be used for lobbying by a student government association or its equivalent and may also be used to support a statewide or national student organization or its equivalent that may engage in lobbying.